surajbhil96/csv_analysis/README.md

 Make sure you refer to the django version you are using.

-The easiest way to start is to use the zero-config Django Ledger starter template.
-See details [here](https://github.com/arrobalytics/django-ledger-starter).
+The easiest way to start is to use the zero-config  .
+See details [here]([https://github.com/surajbhil96/csv_analysis]).
 Otherwise, you may create your project from scratch.

 To create a new Django Ledger project: